rollup/plugins/packages/node-resolve/README.md

 ### `mainFields`

 Type: `Array[...String]`<br>
-Default: `['module', 'main']`
+Default: `['module', 'main']`<br>
+Possible values: Array of any values from `['browser', 'jsnext', 'module', 'main']` in any order.

-The fields to scan in a package.json to determine the entry point if this list contains "browser", overrides specified in "pkg.browser" will be used
+The fields to scan in a package.json to determine the entry point.
+Order of fields is significant, first found field would become the resolved entry point.
+If this list contains "browser", overrides specified in `pkg.browser` will be used.

 ### `module`